List of Philippine Senate committees

 This is a list of Philippine congressional committees (standing committees and special committees) that are currently operating in the Senate of the Philippines, the upper house of the Philippine Congress.

 The composition of Senate committees is outlined in Rule X of the rules of the Senate.

-There were 41 standing committees and 18 congressional oversight, ad hoc, and special committees in Senate during the 19th Congress.
-Chairpersons of 31 standing committees in the 20th Congress were elected on July 29, 2025.
+There are 41 standing committees and 5 congressional oversight, ad hoc, and special committees in Senate for the 20th Congress.

 According to the rules of the Senate, the president pro tempore, the majority floor leader, and the minority floor leader are ex officio members of all standing committees.

-The Senate President is the Overall Chairman of all Standing Committees.
+Unlike other chambers or legislatures, the Senate allows members from the minority to chair certain committees.